lenadroid/airflow-azure/article/Airflow-Steps.md

 ### Persistent Volumes for logs and DAGs

-*******
+As one of the ways to work with storage within the cluster, there is a resource called [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+Its goal is to abstract away the details of the underlying storage provider it corresponds to, be it a shared network file system, external volume, or other cloud-specific storage type.
+Persistent Volume resource is configured with connection information or settings that would define how the cluster will connect to and work with the storage.
+Persistent Volume lifecycle is independent, and doesn't have to be attached to the lifecycle of a pod that uses it.

-Definition of a Persistent Volume for DAGs is in [`pv-azurefile-csi.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/pv/pv-azurefile-csi.yaml) file on GitHub.

-Definition of a Persistent Volume for logs is in [`pv-azurefile-csi-logs.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/pv/pv-azurefile-csi-logs.yaml) file on GitHub.
+In this case, we need an abstraction to represent storage for DAG definitions and for log files.
+Definition of a Persistent Volume resource for DAGs is in [`pv-azurefile-csi.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/pv/pv-azurefile-csi.yaml) file on GitHub.
+Definition of a Persistent Volume resource for logs is in [`pv-azurefile-csi-logs.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/pv/pv-azurefile-csi-logs.yaml) file on GitHub.

 Open `pv-azurefile-csi.yaml` and `pv-azurefile-csi-logs.yaml` files to edit them to include your own fileshare name and storage account name.
 If you followed the steps above, assign the parameter `shareName` to the value of `$FILESHARE_NAME` variable, and parameter `server` to the value of`$STORAGE_ACCOUNT.file.core.windows.net`.